Haunted Honeymoon: Development

 Wilder was partly inspired by a song from the 1930 film Monte Carlo that he heard while watching the film in bed with Radner.
 "I'm always looking for some emotional spine to what I'm doing.
 I look over at [Radner] and tears are coming down from her eyes.
 It was so sweet and innocent.
 Like little children.
 And I thought that's what [Haunted Honeymoon] is about."
 Radner added, "I couldn't imagine him singing it with any other girl.
-So, I just had a tantrum and said I had to be the fiancée – not a big tantrum, just a tiny tantrum."
+So, I just had a tantrum and said I had to be the fiancée - not a big tantrum, just a tiny tantrum."

 Wilder was also inspired by seeing Jean Cocteau's Beauty and the Beast in the early 1980s.
 He commented, "I'm more comfortable when I don't have to be held down by authenticity.
 In this film, which is set in the '30s, I feel that I'm presenting authenticity of the heart.
 I'm not interested in everyday reality, but in the reality of the heart.
 I like fantasy, like a fairy tale.
 I'm interested in shadows and contrasts."
 Wilder said his aim was to "make a 1930s movie for 1986."
 He and the cinematographer used no primary colors and lit the film darkly as the audience "should feel that it's believable in the way that an old '30s film is believable."
+The title Haunted Honeymoon was previously used for the 1940 U.S. release of Busman's Honeymoon based on the stage play by Dorothy L. Sayers.

 The movie was one of fourteen films financed by Orion Pictures through a deal with HBO.

 Shooting

 The film was shot in London at Elstree Studios in 1985 over 11 weeks.
 Radner commented, "For me, this is a part very similar to my own life.
 I wear a wedding gown in 95% of the movie.
 Since I didn't wear a gown when Gene and I got married, I asked the Haunted Honeymoon photographer to make me a wedding album!"
 Wilder and Radner celebrated their first wedding anniversary during filming in September.

-Wilder told DeLuise to play his role straight, telling him, "I want you to be my aunt.
+Wilder told Dom DeLuise to play his role of Kate Abbot straight, telling him, "I want you to be my aunt.
 We'll get the laughs later.
 But first don't go for 'I'm-really-a-guy, I'm-really-a-guy-and-I'm-doing-this-little-joke.'"

 Jonathan Pryce later recalled, "It was one of those films where, when there's a break and they’re doing the next setup and people usually go back to their dressing rooms, nobody went back to their dressing rooms.
 We'd all sit around in a circle ... and be entertained by Dom DeLuise.
 It was a blissful time."